 You continue teaching.
 Your school goes on as always.
 Gradually you introduce new techniques.
 I do it all the time.
 I tell my students, we are in a constant process of growth and experimentation.
 When a student returns after a period of absence he will often ask, "Are we still using the same gun technique as before, or has it changed?
 They know we are always looking for better and more efficient methods.

 So gradually you introduce changes.

-As soon as you join us you can put up the IKI logo in your school; This shows that you are now affiliated with IKI.
+As soon as you join us you can put the IKI logo in your school; this shows that you are not now affiliated with IKI.
 You do not have to be a certified instructor yet.
 You have not been "de-certified" and you do not need to announce to your students that you are now a white belt.
 You have the full backing of IKI and we are here to help you.

 Of course you tell your staff/instructors that you are changing affiliations and adopting a new curriculum, they need to be part of the process.

-As an experienced instructor it should not take you very long to achieve "Apprentice Instructor" status with IKI.
-Again, the term Apprentice should not be seen as a negative or lowly term.
-The title IKI Apprentice Instructor fully qualifies you to teach.
+As an experienced instructor it should not take you very long to achieve Apprentice Instructor status with IKI.
+Again, the term apprentice should not be seen as a negative or lowly term.
+The tittle IKI Apprentice Instructor fully qualifies you to teach.

 I have students who are recognized grandmasters in their own right but they did not hesitate to earn ranks, much lower ranks, with IKI.